-Hazard identification began with the extensive community engagement efforts described in Part I. Stakeholder input enabled the planning team to assess the ongoing relevance and relative severity hazards identified in the 2006 Vilas County All Hazards Mitigation Plan (which included the Tribe).
-These hazards, and several new and emerging ones (e.g., loss of natural resources, school and workplace violence, and the illegal drug crisis) were evaluated in light of their current relevance to the Tribe.
-For each hazard listed below, a description is provided that includes background information, an analysis of historic conditions, and vulnerability and risk assessment outcomes.
+The hazard identification process began with the extensive community engagement process (described in Section X.X).
+It started with consideration of the continued relevance of the hazards identified in the 2006 Vilas County All Hazards Mitigation Plan that included the Tribe.
+Those hazards, along with a number of new and emerging threats such as loss of natural resources, school and workplace violence, and the illegal drug crisis were evaluated based on their current relevance to the Tribe.

+For each hazard, the descriptions below include discussion of the background on the hazard, an analysis of historic conditions, and a vulnerability and risk assessment.